 Egg yolks can range in color from pale yellow to deep orange.
 The deeper the color, the more varied the hen’s diet was (and potentially a tastier egg).

-Hard-boiled eggs are an obvious choice.
-They are a delicious, easy snack, and can add some energy and protein boosts to your salads.
-Hard-boiled eggs last in the refrigerator for up to a week, so make a few extra to have a protein-filled snack on hand with minimum effort.
-If you like your eggs fried or poached, it’s a good idea if you are in treatment cook them longer to harden the yolk.
-They will still be great with a piece of whole grain toast, and safer for your immune system.
-If you have any doubts about what to do, contact your team’s registered dietitian.
+Hard-boiled eggs are a delicious, easy snack, and can add a protein boost to salads.
+If you are in treatment and like your eggs fried or poached, it’s a good idea to cook them longer to harden the yolk.
+They will still be great with a piece of whole-grain toast.